expo/expo/docs/pages/guides/using-firebase.md

 If you'd like to use Firebase in the Expo Go app with the managed workflow, we'd recommend using the [Firebase JS SDK](https://github.com/firebase/firebase-js-sdk).
 It supports Authentication, Firestore & Realtime databases, Storage, and Functions on React Native.
 Other modules like Analytics are [not supported through the Firebase JS SDK](https://firebase.google.com/support/guides/environments_js-sdk), but you can use [expo-firebase-analytics](/versions/latest/sdk/firebase-analytics) for that.

-If you'd like access to the full suite of native firebase tools, we recommend using the [react-native-firebase](https://github.com/invertase/react-native-firebase) library and creating [a development build] of your app (/development/introduction.md) using a built-in [config plugin].
+If you'd like access to the full suite of native firebase tools, we recommend using the [react-native-firebase](https://github.com/invertase/react-native-firebase) library and creating [a development build](/development/introduction) of your app using a built-in [config plugin](/guides/config-plugins).

 > **Note:** This guide mostly covers Firebase Realtime Database (and some Firestore as well).
 For more background on why some Firebase services are not supported, please refer to the ["What goes into the Expo SDK?"
 FYI page](https://expo.fyi/whats-in-the-sdk).